gbenroscience/linkedlist/README.md

 	}
  ```

-But we have added an even more convenient and standard way using the <b>ForEach</b> function
+But we have removed the list.Next() method.
+The standard way to iterate over the list now is to use the <b>ForEach</b> function.

 ```Go
   func (list *List) ForEach(function func(val interface{}))